decce6/Ixeris/README.md

 | Linux (X11)     | 358 FPS  | 320 FPS        | 355 FPS     | 1.11x       |
 | Linux (Wayland) | 364 FPS  | 289 FPS        | 298 FPS     | 1.03x       |

-## Thread Safety (Technical)
+## Thread Safety (Technical Detail)

+In vanilla Minecraft, the render thread is synonymous with the main thread.
+Ixeris creates a new thread which becomes the render thread and does everything the game normally does, except event polling, which is done on the main thread.

-Efforts have been made to make sure Ixeris does not break thread safety.
+In its current state Ixeris should not break thread safety.
 Callbacks registered with ```glfwSet*Callback``` are executed on the render thread.
 Calls to GLFW functions that are required to be called on the main thread, if made on other threads, are dispatched to the main thread.
-They may immediately return (or wait until the main thread finishes execution, if ```fullyBlockingMode``` is set to true in the config) if they do not return any value, or otherwise may be blocked until the return value is retrieved from the main thread.
+These calls may immediately return if they are safe to be delayed, or otherwise may block the caller until the call is finished.

 As of version 3.1.0, the requirements of thread safety in the GLFW documentation are strictly obeyed.